hamletlg/English-Oral-Practice-LLaMA-Voice-Chat/README.md

 Alpha: 0.2

 A local Flask application designed to help users practice and improve their English oral language skills through conversational roleplays with an AI assistant.
-The app utilizes cutting-edge models like Whisper, Piper, and LLaMA for speech recognition, text-to-speech, and interactive conversations.
+The app utilizes models like Whisper, Piper, and LLaMA for speech recognition, text-to-speech, and interactive conversations.

 ## Table of Contents